themancalledjakob/kabk_imd_19_posenet/README.md

 - open the folder `kabk_imd_19_posenet/unityExamples/unityWebsockets/` in Unity

 # Troubleshooting
-## you cannot run the posenet camera tracker
+## you cannot run the posenet camera tracker.
 When you run the posenet camera with `yarn start`, you get an error that something is already running on port 3000.
 Check the whole error message for the PID number of the process blocking this port.